Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 from denoiser import Denoiser, disp

 #Create a 1000x1000 image from randon numbers for demonstration
-#Tra=y replacing this with your own image!
+#Try replacing this with your own image!
 img = np.random.rand(1000, 1000)

 #Initialize the denoising neural network